 The foregoing results leave open an important question: Do high loci display a (quasi-) gradient behavior?
 If so, one would expect that when two loci are interpreted iconically, a third one can be 'sandwiched' between them, with the expected interpretation.
+This question will matter for what follows because in highly iconic cases, Locative Shift displays a gradient behavior.

 While a gradient geometric behavior is displayed in (9)/(10), it is not clear whether it is due to loci per se or to their interaction with person classifiers.
 The latter possibility is particularly salient because classifiers are known to display a highly iconic behavior (e.g. Zucchi 2011, Davidson 2015).